jashandeep-sohi/pyds/_sources/userguide.txt

 Identifier
 ##########
-An identifier is usually used as the name of an attributes (i.e. in an attribute assignment statement), a groups or a objects.
+An identifier is usually used as the name of an attribute (i.e. in an attribute assignment statement), a groups or a objects.
 It can also be used as a value of an attribute assignment statement.
 Such a value is represented by an :class:`Identifier` object::